sous-chefs/elasticsearch/README.markdown

 All the required third-party cookbooks will be automatically installed via the [_Berkshelf_](http://berkshelf.com) integration.
-If you want to install them locally, you can do so explicitely:
+If you want to install them locally (eg. to inspect them), use the `berks` command:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~bash
     berks install --path ./tmp/cookbooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `Vagrantfile` supports four Linux distributions so far:
+The `Vagrantfile` supports four Linux distributions:

 * Ubuntu Precise 64 bit
 * Ubuntu Lucid 32 bit